 However, you will not need to submit this document when you record your qualifying work experience with us or apply for admission as a solicitor.
 It is a training and recording aid only.

-You can now register your confirmed qualifying work experience.
+You can now record your confirmed qualifying work experience.